SONA (band)

-SONA was a Neo-Pagan music band that toured and performed at Neo-Pagan gatherings and other events throughout the Midwestern United States during the first decade of the 21st century.
-SONA's three members were sometimes referred to as "the Peter, Paul and Mary of Pagan music."
+SONA was a neopagan music band that toured and performed at neopagan gatherings and other events throughout the Midwestern United States during the early 2000's.
+SONA consisted of three members Beltana Spellsinger, "Papa" Joe Credit and his son Joe Credit III.
+They were sometimes referred to as "the Peter, Paul and Mary of Pagan music."

-The three members of SONA were Beltana Spellsinger, "Papa" Joe Credit and his son Joe Credit III.
 Beltana played the conga drums, Papa Joe played guitar and Joe Credit III played mandolin.
 Each member also contributed to songwriting for the group.

 Formation

 The members of SONA met in 2000 at Brushwood Folklore Center in New York City as they attended the Sirius Rising and Starwood music festivals.
 Beltana reports having a dream about a mandolin player the night before meeting the two Joes.
 The next day she saw Joe Credit III carrying his mandolin and introduced herself to him and his father.
 They held their first performance together to a crowd of 500 the day after.